schlegelp/clio-py/README.md

 ## Token
 To access Clio programmatically you need an API token.
 Currently, Clio tokens expire after a week.
-You have three options to get and set your token:
+You have three options to get and set your token (in increasing order of convenience):

 ### Option 1
-Get your token from the Clio website (go to settings) and provide it when you instantiate a client:
+Get your token from the Clio website (go to settings in the top right and copy the "ClioStore Token") and provide it whenever you instantiate a client:

 ```Python
 >>> import clio